Kucoin/kucoin-api-docs/source/localizable/index.html.md

 		"dailyIntRate": "0.00007",   //Daily interest rate. e.g. 0.002 is 0.2%
 		"annualIntRate": "0.12",     //Annual interest rate. e.g. 0.12 is 12%
 		"term": 7,                 //Term (Unit: Day)
 		"size": "1017.5",            //Current total size.
-When it is 0, remove from the funding-book "side": "lend",            //Side: lend or borrow.
-Only lend is available.
+When this value is 0, remove this record from the order book.
-		"ts": 1553846081210004941  //Timestamp (nanosecond)
+		"side": "lend",            //Lend or borrow.
+Currently, only "Lend" is available "ts": 1553846081210004941  //Timestamp (nanosecond)

 	}